The three-body problem

 julia = Colors.JULIA_LOGO_COLORS # Пусть графики будут в цветах логотипа Julia

-Solve at the current step and update the state of the system we will create the function thereebody.
+Solving the current step and updating the system status, we will create a function thereebody.

 function threebody( du, u, p, t )